sunshineatnoon/PytorchWCT/Readme.md

 - CUDA + CuDNN

 ## Prepare images
-This implementation supports segmentation mask, but it's optional.
-- If you don't want to use segmentation mask, simply put content and image pairs in `images/content` and `images/style` respectively.
+Simply put content and image pairs in `images/content` and `images/style` respectively.
 Note that correspoding conternt and image pairs should have same names.
-- If you want to use segmentation masks, you need to put segmentation mask for content image and style image in `images/contentSeg` and `images/styleSeg`.
-Note all four images (content, style, segmentation for content and segmentation for style) should have same names.

 ## Style Transfer